Nina Romano: Career

-Personal life
+Personal life and death

 On December 17, 1923, Romano married Lou Tellegen in Rutherford, New Jersey.
 Tellegen was an actor with whom Romano had performed in Blind Youth.
 The couple kept the marriage secret until February 1925, when their son was born.
 On August 30, 1928, Tellegen and Romano filed for bankruptcy, and in November 1928 the couple was divorced in Los Angeles.

 On October 24, 1931, Romano married Count S. Danneskiold-Samsøe of Denmark.
 The two later divorced, with Romano suing the count in 1955 to recover $171,000 that she said she had advanced to him.

+On October 15, 1966, three days before her 65th birthday, Romano died at Cravenskiold Farm in Granada Hills, California, of undisclosed causes.
+She was buried near Saugus, California.